Welcome to the Great Lakes Branch of the Anthroposophical Society website.

 Weekly, 8:00-9:15 p.m.:

-Great Lakes Branch Study Group is reading a series of lectures given by Rudolf Steiner between October 1912 and May 1913, Life Between Death and Rebirth.
+Great Lakes Branch Study Group: As of January 5, 2015, the group is reading, studying and discussing Unifying Humanity Spiritually through the Christ Impulse, CW165 of Rudolf Steiner.
 Membership in the Society and Branch is a prerequisite to join the study group, but everyone is welcome to visit and explore the group’s three-fold way of study before making a commitment.
 The group meets in Dexter.
 Contact Mary Smith 734.424.0504 for details.

 Monthly, 7:30-9:00 p.m.: First Tuesdays of the Month Introductory Lecture Series, October through May.
 See Special Events for the currently scheduled lectures.
 For further information, contact Dwight Ebaugh at email@example.com or 517.927.3696.
 Location: Rudolf Steiner House.